Duckwater Shoshone Tribe of the Duckwater Reservation

-The Duckwater Shoshone Tribe of the Duckwater Reservation is a federally recognized tribe of Western Shoshone, based in central Nevada in the high desert Railroad Valley, in northern Nye County.
-Their autonym is Tsaidüka in their Shoshoni language, meaning "Eaters of tule."
+The Duckwater Shoshone Tribe is a federally recognized tribe of Western Shoshone, based in central Nevada in the high desert Railroad Valley, in northern Nye County.
+Their autonym, Tsaidüka in their Shoshoni language, translates as "tule eaters".
+They were formerly known as the Duckwater Shoshone Tribe of the Duckwater Reservation.

 In October 2016, under the Nevada Native Nations Land Act, they were one of six federally recognized tribes in Nevada to have additional lands put into trust for their reservations.
 The Duckwater Shoshone Tribe is to receive approximately 31,269 acre of Bureau of Land Management (BLM) land.
 Gaming is prohibited on the new lands.